 - Brasato al Barolo – Classic beef dish braised in red wine.

-If you’ve enjoyed this Italian beef stew recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Italian Beef Stew recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 - 1 medium onion diced